RiddleTime/Race-Element/_posts/2023-02-14-about-the-app.md

 ---
 layout: post
-title: About the app
+title: What is Race Element?
-description: What is Race Element?
+description: A brief introduction
 tags: guide
 ---